verayannn/SpotDMouse/P2-Terrain_Challenge/README.md

    - Demonstrated robustness techniques applicable to quadruped systems
    - Influenced reward engineering strategies for stable gait development

-The combination of these approaches enabled training a Mini Pupper locomotion policy from scratch in approximately **4-6 hours** using parallel simulation, compared to weeks or months that would be required with traditional single-environment training.
+The combination of these approaches enabled me to train a Mini Pupper locomotion policy from scratch in approximately **4-6 hours** using parallel simulation, compared to weeks or months that would be required with traditional single-environment training.

 ## 🤖 Robot Specifications